 Chalk Mark in a Rainstorm, released in 1988, was a sleek, all-star affair featuring collaborations with Peter Gabriel, Tom Petty, Willie Nelson, Don Henley and others, but 1991's Night Ride Home was a meditative return to the elegant jazz fusion she loved.
 Turbulent Indigo, which won Mitchell a 1995 Grammy for Best Pop Album, shivered with loss and laments, like the beautiful "The Sire of Sorrow (Job's Sad Song)."
-She even performed "Love Puts on a New Face" on "The Tonight Show with Jay Leno," not a place you'd expect to find Mitchell.
+She even performed "Love Puts on a New Face," from 1998's Taming the Tiger, on "The Tonight Show with Jay Leno" — not a place you'd expect to find Mitchell.
 Her most recent releases, 1998's Taming the Tiger and 2007's Shine, seethe with unsettled questions, global despair, and relentless self-examination, but possess flourishes of humor and contentment too.

 Mitchell has always been a warrior—a phoenix rising from the ashes of childhood polio, foundered love affairs, cocaine use, a fickle music industry, the pitfalls of fame and live performance, the wrath of male music journalists, and the secret of a daughter given up for adoption (they were eventually reunited in the late '90s).
 In recent years, she has battled grave health issues too, most traumatically a brain aneurysm in 2015.
 Although her current medical situation might extinguish the chance of another collection of new songs, Mitchell's breathtaking catalog of albums, released over the course of six decades, continues to instruct, illuminate, comfort and empower.
 At this very moment, somewhere in the world, a person with a freshly shattered heart is listening to Blue, wiping away tears and finding solace in "A Case of You" or perhaps Mitchell's greatest song, "River."

-Joni Mitchell will always be our confidant and our champion.
-She is beloved and forever one of our FUV Essentials.
+Joni Mitchell, spun into immortality, will always be our confidant and our champion.
+She is forever one of our FUV Essentials.